 An emergency savings account is just like any other savings account and can be connected to a debit card that is available for the employee to use.
 Funds are deducted from employees' paychecks, and they can access these funds during emergencies without penalties.

 Employee discounts and rewards can help offset living expenses and reward employees for their hard work.
 It also encourages employees to engage with the company's product or service, increasing their understanding of the customer experience and service level.

-Offer your own products and services at a discount, or partner with other businesses for exclusive offers.
+Offer your own products and services at a discount, or partner with other businesses for exclusive offers (the best employee recognition programs make this easy to do).
 You can also give performance bonuses to reward hard-working employees.